almossawi/badarguments/extras/content/posts/main/index.md

 And these biases—optical illusions, in effect—exist in the tens or hundreds depending on whom you ask, and are often subtle.
 For instance, grouping countries based on proximity seems natural, as does sorting a list of things alphabetically.
 Yet those inclinations are far from naturally occurring.
 And it's that second group of biases in particular that led me to wanting to share this guide with you.

-In seven sections, and accompanied by memorable illustrations (all of me), I'll be sharing examples of how the language we construct and consume shapes how we perceive the world around us.
+In seven sections, and accompanied by memorable illustrations (mostly of me, Mr. Rabbit), I'll be sharing examples of how the language we construct and consume shapes how we perceive the world around us.
 Examples include language that prevaricates, language that conceals with vagueness, and language that feigns objectivity with apparent neutrality.
 The sections aren't always non-overlapping, and the examples aren't meant to be exhaustive.

 Note that in this guide I won't be focused on malleable constructs like political correctness nor with lazily exploitable ones like identity politics.
 I will overlook overt examples of bigotry and insincerity, which should no doubt provoke the requisite tuts and eye rolls from discerning readers.
 I will also sidestep the important topic of culture and how it informs our interpretations of language&mdash;two English-speakers may have a completely different relationship with the language by virtue of the cultures they come from.